 The purpose of the following experiment is to compute visual attention measures and to study the FOV effects on user behavior during a visual search task in a 3D VE.
-Fig. 1 shows our 3D VE, which is a virtual art gallery similar to the static environment of Lee et al. [11].
-We used Unity3D version 3.5 to create our 3D VE, including all the objects and the buttons.
+Fig. 1 shows our 3D VE, which is a virtual art gallery similar to the static environment of Lee et al. [21].
+We used the Unity3D game engine version 3.5 to create our 3D VE, including all the objects and the buttons.
 The virtual camera is positioned at the level of the eyes of the user's avatar.